Lucrehulk/Legacy-Cobalt-Arras-Library/README.md

 A clip of the FOV script (client doesn't render over a certain amount no matter what, so extra FOV only goes up to around 2 tiles)
 [video - 2022-11-18T182553.580.webm](https://user-images.githubusercontent.com/97923189/202819555-d1f722b5-2159-407b-a50e-73a29dc90a9b.webm)

+8/15/2025 - Note that I am re-releasing this repository to the public.
+I privated this repository for a while after having reversed the Arras.io webassembly client to the point where I had access to the decrypted and decoded protocol packets and methods to send them (even made headless bots which are now public on this account).
+Advanced cheats like these were effectively remade for the new client, and the code I created for those will likely see publication at some point in the future (due to declining popularity in Arras and my growing disinterest with it).